ycpcs/cs481-fall2018-102-RT/assign/assign02.md

 You can create a link to a commit by pasting the first 8 (or so) hex digits of its hash code.

-Your journal entries should be complete by midnight on Sunday (so we can use Monday morning to read your entries.)
+Your journal entries should be complete by Wednesday at 7:00a (so that we can use Wednesday to read your entries.)

 ## Demo (individual)